The Cost of Science

 The privileging of equilibration has several negative consequences for our science practice.
 For one thing, the validation of knowledge based on one-to-one correspondence is not a particularly reliable procedure.
 Mental constructs represent the most powerful level of organization of reality.
 The range of possibilities that this level of organization offers is far broader than that of any other level of organization in nature.
 That is the reason why we can explain natural phenomena.
 On can always establish correspondences between mental constructs and reality.
 There are many instances when the same empirical observations fit radically different and even discordant theories—a phenomenon we call underdetermination.
 Also, many theories in the past that agreed with empirical observations and had practical use were subsequently proved to be wrong.
 Think about Ptolemy’s geocentric theory of the universe or the aether theory of light that enjoyed great currency in their days only to be discarded later as wrong.

 However, and even more importantly, the preference for equilibration privileges established theories as opposed to new perspectives.
-Establishing one-to-one correspondences is a costly and time-consuming procedure.
+Establishing one-to-one correspondence is a costly and time-consuming procedure.
 Theories that are already recognized enjoy enormous advantages over new perspectives.
 They have already accumulated experimental data that are used for their validation; many scientists have vested their careers and interests in these theories.
-In the world of limited resources, new perspectives face a formidable task of conducting experiments (that are often costly), collecting empirical evidence, and gaining converts.
+In the world of limited resources, new perspectives face the formidable task of conducting experiments (that are often costly), collecting empirical evidence, and gaining converts.
 They are also at an enormous disadvantage by comparison with established theories in attracting resources.

 Privileging established theories underutilizes our capacity to create.
 This capacity is the only resource we have that appreciates when used.
 Failure to utilize this resource devalues and wastes it.
 The moment we stop creating, products of our thought begin to depreciate, just like a new automobile that we buy depreciates as soon as we buy it.
 The value of theory also declines, even if the currency in which we measure this decline in “price” is different.